-- 1. Submit a professional resume and an agency description. - 2.
-Participate in the selection of field instruction students through interviews and assessment of students referred by the Field Coordinator. - 3.
+- 1. Submit a professional resume and an agency description.
+These documents will - 2. be assigned for completion through Tevera. - 3.
+Participate in the selection of field instruction students through interviews and a ssessment of students referred by the Field Coordinator. - 4.
 Establish and sign the "Student Agency Learning Contract" with the student.
-This document identifies learning goals and assignments commensurate with the educational objectives for field instruction.

-- 4. Orient the student to the agency (including agency policies, procedures, services, intake procedures, case assignments, planning and referral processes, sources of funding, administrative structure, and linkage to other agencies). - 5.
-Provide the student with weekly supervisory conferences. - 6.
-Provide the student with evaluative feedback about his/her progress toward achieving competency as a beginning-level practitioner. - 7.
-Provide time to meet together with the Faculty Liaison and student. - 8.
-Sign weekly time sheets. - 9.
-Provide the Social Work Department with two evaluative reports of the student's performance, once at the end of the fall semester and once at the end of the spring semester. - 10.
-Participate in field instruction conferences and workshops sponsored by the Social Work Department.
+- 5. This document identifies learning goals and assignments commensurate with the educational objectives for field instruction. - 6.
+Orient the student to the agency (including agency policies, procedures, services, - 7. intake procedures, case assignments, planning and referral processes, sources of funding, administrative structure, and linkage to other agencies). - 8.
+Provide the student with weekly supervisory conferences. - 9.
+Provide the student with evaluative feedback about his/her progress toward 10. achieving competency as a beginning-level practitioner. - 11.
+Provide time to meet together with the Faculty Liaison and student. - 12.
+Sign weekly time sheets. - 13.
+Provide the Social Work Department with two evaluative reports of the student's - 14. performance, once at midterm and once at the end of the semester's practicum. - 15.
+Participate in field instruction conferences and workshops sponsored by the - 16.
+Social Work Department.